PaloAltoNetworks/Splunk-Apps/CONTRIBUTING.md

   %% See https://mermaid-js.github.io

   participant G as GitHub
-  note right of G: Push to any release branch triggers sequence participant A as GH Actions participant I as Splunk AppInspect participant S as SplunkBase
+  participant A as GH Actions
+  participant I as Splunk AppInspect participant S as SplunkBase